Federal judge orders security provider to pay more than $115K in back wages, damages to guards protecting Hawaii movie and television locations

 News Brief

-Resolution: Financial Carrier Services will pay $13,400 in back wages and an equal, additional amount in liquidated damages totaling $26,800 to 33 employees.
+Resolution: Escalera Landscaping will pay $59,527 in overtime back wages and an additional, equal amount in liquidated damages for a total of $119,054 to 10 employees.

-Information: Simply paying employees a salary does not mean they are not entitled to overtime.
+Information: Simply paying an employee a salary does not necessarily mean the employee is not eligible for overtime.
 The FLSA provides an exemption from both minimum wage and overtime pay requirements for individuals employed in bona fide executive, administrative, professional and outside sales positions, as well as certain computer employees.
 To qualify for exemption, employees generally must meet certain tests regarding their job duties and be paid on a salary basis at not less than $455 per week.
+Job titles do not determine exempt status.
+In order for an exemption to apply, an employee's specific job duties and salary must meet all the requirements of the department's regulations.
 On June 30, 2015, the Wage and Hour Division announced a Notice of Proposed Rulemaking to update the regulations defining which white collar workers are eligible to receive pay for hours worked over 40 in a workweek.
 For more information, please visit www.dol.gov/whd/overtime/NPRM2015.

 Agency